 Saudi Arabia connection

-The strain of coronavirus that causes MERS was first identified in 2012 in Saudi Arabia, according to the WHO.
+According to the World Health Organization, the strain of coronavirus that causes MERS was first identified in 2012 in Saudi Arabia.

 The man believed to be “patient zero” in the current outbreak in South Korea visited Saudi Arabia in May, along with three other Middle Eastern countries.
 That 68-year-old patient went from facility-to-facility near or around Seoul before getting properly diagnosed.
 It triggered the hospital-based transmission of MERS in South Korea.